bmullan/Create_Isolated_LXD_Containers-VMs_for_Testing/README.md

 # Create Network Isolated LXD Containers for Testing use

-Two Bash Scripts to *Create* (***isolate-on.sh***) &amp; and to *Cleanup* (***isolate-off.sh)*** three Network (lxdbr1, lxdbr2, lxdbr3) and the attached but Network Isolated (from each other) LXD containers (C1, C2, C3).
+Two Bash Scripts to *Create* (***isolate-on.sh***) &amp; and to *Cleanup* (***isolate-off.sh)*** three separated LXD Network bridges (lxdbr1, lxdbr2, lxdbr3) and the attached but Network Isolated (from each other) LXD containers (C1, C2, C3).

 Why?
 There are probably alot of examples but one might be that you may want to test something like a VPN between servers on multiple Clouds but don't want to pay for multiple Cloud Server